Drummondville, Quebec, Canada: What to pack, what to wear, and when to go [2024]

 • Travel adapter

-A plug adapter that supports outlet types A and B. Be careful to pick the right type.
-Many adapters currently being sold are just plug changers and require your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types A and B. Check that you get the necessary kind.
+Many adapters available are just plug changers and require your electronics to convert the voltage themselves.
 If yours can't do that they could burn up.
 This one is sufficent for most areas.

 • Power bank for devices